Mines Videos Website News

 About Nouveau Monde Graphite

-Nouveau Monde Graphite is an integrated company developing responsible mining and advanced processing operations to supply the global economy with carbon-neutral active anode material to power EV and renewable energy storage systems.
-The Company is developing a fully integrated ore-to-battery-material source of graphite-based active anode material in Québec, Canada.
-With recognized ESG standards and structuring partnerships with Anchor Customers, NMG is set to become a strategic supplier to the world&s leading lithium-ion battery and EV manufacturers, providing advanced materials while promoting sustainability and supply chain traceability. www.NMG.com
+Nouveau Monde Graphite is an integrated company developing responsible mining and advanced processing operations to supply the global economy with carbon-neutral advanced graphite materials.
+The Company is developing in Québec, Canada, a fully integrated ore-to-processed graphite value chain to serve tomorrow&s industries in energy, advanced technology, and manufacturing.
+With recognized ESG standards and structuring partnerships with major customers, NMG is set to become a strategic supplier of advanced materials to leading specialized manufacturers while promoting sustainability, innovation, and supply chain traceability. www.NMG.com

 Subscribe to our news feed: https://bit.ly/3UDrY3X